srivatsaarchakam/feynman-library/README.md

 # feynman-library
-focused on fine-tuning a large language model based on Richard Feynman
+fine-tuning + prompting Mistral 7B based on the lectures/writings of Richard Feynman

-status: chapter 1 data formatted

-next: chpt 2 - 115